John Harris Miller & Helen Judy Miller

 Trail names had whimsical or “enchanted” names like Sherwood Forest or Jabberwocky, but some of its trail names reflected John’s sense of humor.
 John named “Face Flop Drop” after their close friend demonstrated a face flop on that new trail, for example.

 John taught hundreds of cross country ski lessons.
-He made cross country skiing look easy as he glided across the snow on his skis.
+He made cross country skiing look easy as he glided across the snow.
 Later he jokingly gave “snowshoe “lessons” by taking giant, slow motion steps across the floor of their shop.

 Even before they opened Enchanted Forest, Judy led free weekly Ladies Ski Days in the Upper Red River Valley.
 She continued that tradition at Enchanted Forest, leading groups from Angel Fire and Red River through the beautiful forest setting.
 Later, as she and her friends got older, they snowshoed.